 Fill out the Meet Your Match® Feline-ality™ survey online to find out.
 The survey consists of 15 multiple-choice questions that will help determine your Meet Your Match® colour.
-You can then print out your results and bring them into your nearest participating animal centre where staff will help you match your colour with the corresponding felines waiting for a new home.
+You can then view the corresponding felines waiting for a new home.

 Meet Your Match® Feline-ality™

 Meet Your Match® helps cats find their new forever homes.
 Imagine the heartwarming sight of a cat going home with a family that perfectly matches her adventurous personality – a confident, loving tabby cat chosen by a retired couple looking for companionship, or an energetic tuxedo cat going home with a newlywed couple who will provide a lifelong home.

 The key to developing successful adoptions lies in making good matches between adopters and pets, thus creating lasting bonds.
 “Feline-ality™” is a tool that does precisely this; and everyone – adopters, adoption centre team members, and most of all, the cats – benefit from the program.

 The program has seen results of up to a 40%-45% increase in adoptions and a 45%-50% decrease in euthanasia of adult cats at beta-test facilities across North America.

 When visiting many of our Ontario SPCA communities, potential adopters are invited to complete a brief one-page survey, which will help to outline their lifestyle and how they envision a cat fitting in.
 Trained team members also complete the survey on the cats’ behalf, as part of a scientifically-based behavioural assessment.

 The main objective behind Meet Your Match® Feline-ality™ is to facilitate the adoption process as much as possible.
 The survey encourages discussions that are helpful to the adopter and ultimately to the pet they choose to take home.